imperiosaur/apocute/about.md

                  </div>
                  <div class="panel-body">
                      <h4>Ange Strom-Weber</h4>
-                     <p>Ange is a school registrar (among many other titles) and politically-active.
+                     <p>Ange is a stay-at-home aunt for a pair of nephews.
 She like solving cryptics and test-solving other people's puzzles.</p>
                      <!--<a href="tag_getting_started.html" class="btn btn-primary">Learn More</a>-->
                  </div>
              </div>